5 Best Bondage Ropes For Shibari

 Bamboo

 Bamboo ropes are probably the lightest out there, so they’re great for bedroom bondage, and feel super silky on the skin.
 It won’t leave the best rope marks, if that’s your thing, and it’s also not recommended for suspension due to the stretch and density.
-That being said, the friction is great, and it feels incredibly luxurious.

 Synthetic